Mikeyzgoat/4th-SEM-Activities/Activities/OOC ACTIVITY/README.md

 * import java.util.Scanner

 ## What happens during runtime? :
-> - We start of by taking the user's input as a string.<br>
+> - We start by taking the user's input as a string.<br>
 > - The string obtained will be processed to remove unwanted characters.<br>

 the process is as below :